foundev/foundev.github.io/_posts/2014-04-20-buffer-cache-makes-slow-disks-seem-fast-till-you-need-them.md

 ---
-title: Buffer Cache Makes Slow Disks Seem Fast, Till You Need Them.
 layout: post
 ---
+<h1>Buffer Cache Makes Slow Disks Seem Fast, Till You Need Them.</h1>
 Linux has this wonderful thing called the buffer cache (for more detail read [here](http://www.tldp.org/LDP/sag/html/buffer-cache.html) ).
 In summary, it uses all your free ram as a cache for file access.
 Because of buffer cache you can easily get under 1 millisecond response times.

 However, this sets a lot of people up for a trap.
 Imagine you buy a “database server” with a 5400RPM hard disk at Best Buy, while you’re there you pick up an extra 8 gigs of RAM.
 After loading the latest Ubuntu and restoring a 1 gig customer database backup.
 You check to see how much RAM you’re using and you have 2 gigs free.
 You test the new server out and records are coming off that server at an unbelievable speed, your happy, your boss is happy, you look like a genius.